collirob5/TableauServerCommentAlerts/README.md

 Configuration file.
 Default values for required fields provided.
 Run 'commentQuery.py' -h for list of requirements.

 EXAMPLE USAGE

 python /scripts/commentQuery.py -c "/path/to/config.json"
-  This would be a standard no-debug execution of the comment Query script
+----This would be a standard no-debug execution of the comment Query script

 python /scripts/commentQuery.py -h
-  Print help
+----Print help

 python /scripts/commentQuery.py -c "/path/to/config.json" -q "SELECT * FROM COMMENTS"
-  Manual execution of a query specified at the command line.
+----Manual execution of a query specified at the command line.

 python /scripts/commentQuery.py -c "/path/to/config.json" -d 3
-  Standard execution with 'level 3' debugging.
+----Standard execution with 'level 3' debugging.
 Debugging levels are subjective by author.